 Request and require…

-This is a pretty good piece of passport history, issued by one of the finest British Ambassadors, who was at a significant diplomatic post in Paris for 15 years…and it comes with an also pretty unusual passport cover.
+This is a pretty good piece of passport history, issued by one of the most excellent British Ambassadors, who was at an important diplomatic post in Paris for 15 years…and it comes with an also pretty special passport cover.